 What is the difference between a spot and a futures Litecoin ETF?

 A spot Litecoin ETF holds actual Litecoin to back its shares, directly tracking the asset's market price.
-In contrast, a futures ETF invests in contracts that speculate on the future price of Litecoin and does not hold the physical asset. -
+In contrast, a futures ETF invests in contracts that speculate on the future price of Litecoin and does not hold the underlying asset. -

 What are the main benefits of a Litecoin ETF?